UKHO/docs/quality-assurance/test-strategy.md

 ### Infrastructure

-* This should include the following
+* This could include the following, but is not limited to:
   * Unit and script validation
   * Integration
   * End-to-End